Dog meat: India

 In November 2020, dog meat traders challenged the Nagaland's legislation at the Nagaland High Court under the case file Neizevolie Kuotsu Alias Toni Kuotsu and ors v.
 State of Nagaland and ors.
 The legislation was momentarily withheld but without final decision.
 In 2023, the case was put up at the Gauhati High Court Kohima Bench, in which Justice Marli Vankung made a verdict on 2 June nullifying the government's legislation.
 The judgement reads: "The prohibition of sale and consumption of dog meat, by the Executive branch of the Government, without there being any law passed by the legislature in relation to trade and consumption of dog meat is liable thus to be set aside, even though it was passed in accordance with a Cabinet decision."
 The judgement further stated that the Chief Secretary is not an authority to make such legal matters, and that selling and eating dog meat does not violate any law in India, and the practice is "an accepted norm and food among people of Nagaland."

 In Mizoram, dog meat is freely sold and eaten.
 According to the Mizoram Animal Slaughter Act 2013, dogs are classified alongside cattle as animals allowed for slaughter, meat trade and consumption.
 The State Animal Welfare Board of the Government of Mizoram had challenged this classification.
 On 4 March 2020, the Mizoram State Assembly passed the Mizoram Animal Slaughter (Amendment) Bill, 2020, which removed dogs from animals permitted to be killed for meat.
 The news was taken as prohibition of slaughter of dogs in the state, but is not the case as it merely implied lack of legislation on dog meat.
 In 2023, there were pressures from pet lovers to enforce the Prevention of Cruelty to Animals (Dog Breeding and Marketing) Rule 2017 that would ban dog meat sale, but were received with stern criticisms from the public.

-In Meghalaya, killing of stray or domesticated dogs is a punishable offence since 2021.
-On 9 September 2021, the Animal Husbandry & Veterinary Department of the Government of Meghalaya issued an order that prohibited slaughter of dogs for any purpose.
+In Meghalaya, killing of stray or domesticated dogs is a punishable offence since 9 September 2021, when the Animal Husbandry & Veterinary Department of the Government of Meghalaya issued an order that prohibited slaughter of dogs for any purpose.